dart-lang/language/working/augmentation-libraries/feature-specification.md

 This means that an augmentation can add a body to an extension type's implicit constructor, which isn't otherwise possible.
-This is done by augmenting the constructor in the body of the extension type *(But note that there is no guarantee that any instance of an extension type will have necessarily executed that body, since you can get instances of extension types through casts or other conversions that sidestep the constructor)*.
-For example:
+This is done by augmenting the constructor in the body of the extension type. *Note that there is no guarantee that any instance of an extension type will have necessarily executed that body, since you can get instances of extension types through casts or other conversions that sidestep the constructor.* For example:

 ```dart
 extension type A(int b) {